splunk/splunk-sdk-ruby/README.md

 This is the lowest layer of the Splunk Ruby SDK.
 It is a thin wrapper around low-level HTTP capabilities,
 including:

-* Handles authentication and namespace URL management
+* Authentication and namespace URL management
 * Accessible low-level HTTP interface for use by developers who want to be close to the wire.
 * Atom Response parser